stnevans/aom-rcx-tools/README.md

 ## Known issues
 - If someone loses in a manner other than resigning we can't detect their loss
 - We can't detect if someone actually researched something or just clicked on it.
 Not sure if it's possible to do so at all.
+- Recs that start from midway during a game are not supported.
 ## Todo
 - Verify games with observers work properly.
 As of now, I think the player names/civs may be incorrect.
 To be fair, the Aom:EE also has a bug where you start as the wrong player in (some?) recorded games with observers.
+- Make it so if you disconnect it counts as a loss or game not ended depending on state of other team.